ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

       {
         "jobid": 12,
         "status": "DONE"
       }

-   :statuscode 200: no error
-   :statuscode 404: no job with id `job_id` found

 .. http:get:: /jobs/<int:job_id>/elements/<int:element_id>/status

    Get the status of element `element_id` for job with id `job_id`

+   :>json int jobid: the id of the parent job requested, this will be `job_id` :>json int elementid: the id of the element, this will be `element_id` :>json string status:  the job's status (see :class:`pdm.workqueue.WorkqueueDB.JobStatus`) :>json int attempts: the number of times the element has been processed
+   :statuscode 200: no error
+   :statuscode 404: no job with id `job_id` or element with id `element_id` found

    **Example request**: